Enjoy the largest national park in the continental U.S. from the luxurious comfort of a world-class historic resort

 Back on the main Death Valley road, drive up to Ubehebe Crater in the northern reaches of the park for your chance to walk along the rim of a 600-foot-deep volcano that erupted about 2,100 years ago.

 If you’re up for a bit more hiking on the way back, a short drive off the highway on a gravel road leads to the mouth of Titus Canyon.
 From the parking area, you can hike into the canyon’s narrows, where the soaring walls rise hundreds of feet but close to less than 20 feet across.
+If you have a four-wheel drive vehicle, you can drive through the Canyon, but it’s one way so be sure to enter in the right direction.

 Dinner and Evening

-Before enjoying dinner at the Inn Dining Room or at the Ranch, savor every last minute of the day on a sunset or moonlight horseback ride along the valley floor with Furnace Creek Stables.
-For a nightcap, the lobby bar at the Inn is an elegant spot to toast another great Death Valley day.
+Before enjoying dinner at The Inn Dining Room or at The Ranch, savor every last minute of the day on a sunset or moonlight horseback ride along the valley floor with Furnace Creek Stables.
+For a nightcap, the lobby bar at The Inn is an elegant spot to toast another great Death Valley day.

 Day Three